 Consider a simple account-management and order -processing system.
 The accounting personnel use a client application built with Visual Basic or JSP to create new accounts and enter new customer orders.

-The processing logic for this system is written in Java and resides on a Solaris machine, which also interacts with a database to store the information.
+on a Solaris machine, which also interacts with a database to store the

-illustrated above are as follows:
+The steps illustrated above are as follows:

 The client program bundles the account registration information into a SOAP message.